-To avoid the risk of forcing the vehicle off the jack, do not tighten the lug nuts fully until the vehicle has been lowered.
-Failure to follow this warning may result in personal injury. - 8.
-Lower the vehicle by turning the jack screw counterclockwise with the jack handle. - 9.
+- 8. Lower the vehicle by turning the jack screw counterclockwise with the jack handle. - 9.
 Finish tightening the lug nuts.
 Push down on the wrench while at the end of the handle for increased leverage.
 Tighten the lug nuts in a star pattern until each nut has been tightened twice.
-The correct tightness of each lug nut is 95 ft/lbs (130 N·m).
-If in doubt about the correct tightness, have them checked with a torque wrench by you authorized dealer or service station. - 10.
+For the correct lug nut torque refer to Torque Specifications in this section.
+If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or service station. - 10.
 Lower the jack to its fully closed position. - 11.
 Place the deflated (flat) tire in the cargo area.
 Do not stow the deflated tire in the spare tire stowage location.
-Have the deflated (flat) tire repaired or replaced as soon as possible.

-- 12. To stow the winch cable and retainer, fit the assembled jack-handle over the winch drive nut.
+Have the deflated (flat) tire repaired or replaced as soon as possible. - 12.
+To stow the winch cable and retainer, fit the assembled jack-handle over the winch drive nut.
 Rotate the jack-handle assembly clockwise until you hear the winch mechanism click three times.
-It cannot be over tightened. - 13.
-Stow the jack-handle and jack.
+It cannot be over tightened.

+- 13. Stow the jack-handle and jack.
 Remove the wheel blocks from the vehicle and release the park brake. - 14.
 Check the tire pressure as soon as possible.
 Adjust the tire pressure as required.